 Lack of control

-With 35% of employees citing lack of control as a cause of stress at work, it’s a factor we need to address.
+Over one third, 35% of employees, cite lack of control as a cause of stress at work.
 But what do we mean by a ‘lack of control’ in the workplace?

-It means we need to create more autonomy between employees and their workload.
-In turn, this should help employees avoid burnout and minimise their stress at work.
-To do this, business leaders need to relinquish some control and allow employees more flexible working arrangements, such as control over their workload, working from home or other reasonable adjustments.
+Creating more autonomy between employees and their workload could, in turn, help employees avoid burnout and minimise their stress at work.
+Employers could do this by allowing employees more flexible working arrangements, such as control over their workload, working from home or other reasonable adjustments at work.

 Lack of support

-Stressed out staff feel unsupported at work, says Mind.
-Their data shows 47% of employees cite not enough support from managers as a very or fairly stressful factor of their work.
+Stressed-out staff feel unsupported at work, says Mind.
+Their data shows 47% of employees cite not enough support from managers as a stressful factor of their work.

-HSE also reports that employees who don’t receive enough information and support at work could experience workplace stress as a result.
-So, what can you do as a business leader to better support your employees and help them cope with stress?
+The Health & Safety Executive also reports that employees who don’t receive enough information and support at work could experience workplace stress.
+So, what can you do as a employer to better support your employees and help them cope with stress?

-Many experts recommend creating an open-door policy, where employees feel comfortable coming to speak to their managers about any problems they’re facing.
+Many experts recommend creating an open-door policy, where employees feel comfortable approaching to their managers.
 Additionally, offering regular feedback (both positive and constructive) can also make a big difference.

-One of the best ways to show support for your employees’ wellbeing and stress levels is to provide business mental health training.
+One of the best ways to show support for your employees’ wellbeing and stress levels is to provide MHFA training.
 This will ensure employees are better equipped to deal with stress at work and will have the tools they need to stay healthy and productive.

 Senior staff